 - Master of Architecture 44 / Master of Urban Design dual degree + the pre-professional (Bachelor of Science in Architecture 124)

-The next accreditation visit for the accredited sequence is 2018; the last accreditation visit was in 2012 which provided for a six year term of accreditation, the duration of full accreditation permitted at that time.
+The next accreditation visit for the accredited sequence is 2026; the last accreditation visit was in 2018 which provided for an eight-year term of accreditation, the duration of full accreditation permitted at that time.
 A professional program in architecture at Kent State University has been continuously accredited since 1962.